 - Congenital heart disease (3 open heart surgeries to date)

 - 22Q11Duplication Syndrome

 - Bilateral severe-to-profound sensorineural hearing loss

 - One cochlear implant, one no amplification

 - Alopecia areata

 - Horner's Syndrome

 - Hypoplastic teeth

 - Low muscle tone requiring thickening liquids

 - Oxygen overnight

 - Uses blood thinners

 - Asthma-like symptoms

 - Anaphylactic food allergies

 - Cardiac catheterizations performed about twice a year

 - Developmental delays

-- Uses a wheelchair, transitioning to a walker
+- Uses a wheelchair and a walker

+- Functional vision deficits
-Currently, Evan is 4 years old and in Pre-K. He attends a selfcontained Deaf and Hard of Hearing Program.

-We did 3 years of Early Intervention in which he received PT, OT, SLP, DTH, social work, SLP specializing in AAC, and nutrition.

-His DHH school program utilizes Total Communication, but ASL/SEE is his preferred mode of communication.

-He has access to an AAC device at home and at school.

-Evan currently receives PT, OT, SLP, and social work services in school and has a one-on-one paraprofessional assigned to him.
+- Currently, Evan is 6 years old and in 1st grade.
+He attends a selfcontained Deaf and Hard of Hearing Program. - We did 3 years of Early Intervention in which he received PT, OT, SLP, DTH, social work, SLP specializing in AAC, and nutrition. - His DHH school program utilizes Total Communication, but ASL/SEE is his preferred mode of communication. - He has access to an AAC device at home and at school. - Evan currently receives PT, OT, SLP, social work, vision, & O&M services in school and has a one-on-one paraprofessional assigned to him.